 If the CAC makes a finding of unsatisfactory conduct against you, the CAC will ask you and the complainant what an appropriate penalty might be.
 They will consider both parties’ views when deciding on the penalty.
 Some of the penalties available to the CAC include:

 - censure or reprimand

-- require further training or education
+- requiring you to complete further training or education

 - a fine of up to $10,000 for an individual or $20,000 for a company

-- order costs paid to the complainant.
+- ordering costs be paid to the complainant

-You can appeal the CAC decision
+You can appeal the CAC's decision

-- ordering that a person’s licence be cancelled or suspended
+- having your licence cancelled or suspended

 - imposing a fine of up to $15,000 for an individual or up to $30,000 for a company

 - ordering you to pay compensation to the complainant of up to $100,000 for loss suffered by the licensee’s misconduct.